 Legal Notice

-The information on this webpage is intended to support existing and prospective investors in Structured Agency Credit Risk (STACR®) securities that are located in the European Union and are “institutional investors” (“EU institutional investors”) under Regulation (EU) 2017/2402 (as amended, the “EU Securitisation Regulation”) in complying with their due diligence obligations under Article 5 thereof (the “EU Due Diligence Obligations”).*
+The information on this webpage is intended to support existing and prospective investors in Structured Agency Credit Risk (STACR®) securities who are located in the European Union and are “institutional investors” (“EU institutional investors”) under Regulation (EU) 2017/2402 (as amended, the “EU Securitisation Regulation”).

-Furthermore, the EU Securitisation Regulation, including the EU Due Diligence Obligations, or the interpretation or application thereof, may change in the future, and such change may affect the regulatory position of EU institutional investors in relation to STACR securities.
-Freddie Mac will continue to evaluate any changes, if applicable, and determine any future course of action if necessary.
+Furthermore, the EU Securitisation Regulation or the interpretation or application thereof, may change in the future, and such change may affect the regulatory position of EU institutional investors in relation to STACR securities.
+Freddie Mac will continue to evaluate any changes, if applicable, and determine any future course of action, if necessary.

 Article 5(1)(b): Verification regarding Credit Granting

 The reference obligations for each STACR transaction are required to satisfy certain eligibility criteria, including certain loan-to-value thresholds, and must have no underwriting or servicing defects.
 Information regarding Freddie Mac’s credit granting criteria, quality assurance processes and loan servicing standards for any specific STACR transaction is set forth in the “General Mortgage Loan Purchase and Servicing” section in an appendix to the relevant Private Placement Memorandum or in the “Reference Obligations” section of the relevant Offering Circular, as applicable.
-Such Private Placement Memorandum or Offering Circular, as applicable, is available under Deal Documents on the STACR Page of the CRT website.
+Such Private Placement Memorandum or Offering Circular, as applicable, is available here.

 Article 5(1)(d): Verification of Risk Retention

 For each STACR transaction, Freddie Mac commits, in a risk retention letter entered into for such transaction, to retain, on an going basis for so long as the securities of such STACR transaction are outstanding, a material net economic interest in the form specified in Article 6(1)(a) of the EU Securitisation Regulation, being, 5% of every tranche of a STACR transaction.
 At the closing of each STACR transaction, Freddie Mac executes a risk retention letter stating that it will hold on an ongoing basis at least 5% of every STACR tranche.
-Please see the risk retention letter available for each STACR transaction under Deal Documents on the STACR page of the CRT website.
+Please see the risk retention letter available for each STACR transaction here.

 Article 5(1)(e): Verification of Information Disclosure